microsoft/scFM-datamix/README.md

 # Reproducing Results

 Scripts to reproduce our analyses are found in three folders:
-- `Preprocess` contains scripts to wrangle and QC downloaded data.
+- `Preprocess` contains scripts to wrangle and quality controlled (QC) downloaded data.
 - `Train` contains scripts to train and fine-tune LDVAE and Geneformer models.
 Each model has its own subdirectory.
 - `Evaluation` contains scripts to compute reconstruction accuracies for LDVAE models.
 It also contains scripts for evaluation Geneformer models in a zero-shot setting.
 Each model has its own subdirectory.